 Reach the World administers global competence and geographic literacy surveys.
 Through participation in RTW, all students correspond with someone in another country, compared to 11 percent nationwide.
 All RTW teachers deliver weekly instruction about foreign cultures and environments, compared to 23 percent nationwide.
 RTW makes a statistically significant impact on students' college and study abroad aspirations; their ability to link academic study to global careers; and their empathy for foreign cultures and environments.

 Have you traveled?
 Has anyone shared their travel stories with you?
 Has this affected your worldview?
 If you can answer “Yes” to any of these questions, then you understand the mission of Reach the World.
-RTW is capitalizing upon an existing energy in our society – travelers – and turning it into an educational resource for all children and teachers.
-Through Reach the World, the age-old tradition of traveling and sharing stories makes the leap into the digital age – and for once, disadvantaged students are along for the ride.
+RTW is capitalizing upon an existing energy in our society – travelers – and turning it into an educational resource for all children and educators.

-Reach the World is celebrating its 16th year of making global connections for youth!
-Please view a short video on Vimeo that represents our program from the perspective of our college-age travel correspondents.
+Reach the World is celebrating its 18th year of engaging youth and travelers in virtual exchange!
+Please view a short video describing the history of RTW.

 Board of Directors